Dodge County, Minnesota: History

-The area of present Dodge County was a hunting and battle ground for the Mdewakanton Sioux, often fighting Sauk and Fox Indians who wandered into their territory.
+The area of present Dodge County was a hunting and battle ground for the Mdewakanton Sioux, often fighting Sauk and Meskwaki who wandered into their territory.

 Possibly the first non-indigenous person to enter the territory was a French fur trader from Canada in 1655.
 After the fur trappers and early explorers, the area was populated by settlers from New England.

 The 1820s and 1830s saw significant emigration, eased by completion of the Erie Canal (1825) and the end of the Black Hawk War (1831).
 They brought a passion for education, establishing many schools, as well as staunch support for abolitionism.
 They were members of the Congregational or Episcopal church.
 Culturally Dodge County was similar to colonial New England during the nineteenth century.

+On July 29, 1837, at Fort Snelling, then in Wisconsin, Governor Henry Dodge the first governor of Wisconsin (1836–1841) made a treaty with the Ojibways, by which they ceded to the United States all their pine lands and agricultural lands on the upper part of the St Croix and its tributaries, in the present states of Wisconsin and Minnesota.
+The tract ceded also reached west to include the upper part of the basin of Rum River, and onward to the Mississippi between Sauk Rapids and the mouth of Crow Wing river.
+In September 1837, about twenty chiefs and braves of the Sioux went under direction of Governor Dodge, with the agent, Major Taliaferro, to the city of Washington and made a treaty ceding all their lands east of the Mississippi, together with the islands in this river.
+By these treaties a large tract of eastern Minnesota then a part of Wisconsin, including the sites of St. Paul and St. Anthony, was opened to white settlement.The county was named for Henry Dodge.

 In 1853 government surveyors set lines for the townships.
 In 1854, two Mantor brothers and Eli P. Waterman established their claims in the area of present Mantorville.
 In early 1855, Dodge County was organized for local government.
-It was named for Henry Dodge, the first governor of Wisconsin (1836-1841).